top of page

 Method:

 In a large, heavy bottomed pot, combine olive oil and onions over medium heat.
 Cook for about 5 minutes, until onions are becoming translucent, and add a large pinch of salt to help them release moisture.
 When onions are softened, add grated ginger and turmeric, and cook for about 1 minute, stirring to prevent the ginger from sticking to the bottom of the pot.
 Add chopped carrots and broth, a few large pinches of salt, and cover pot.
-Cook over medium/low heat for about 20 minutes, or until carrots are very tender when pierced with a fork.
-Add entire can of coconut milk and stir to disperse.
+Cook without a lid, over medium/low heat for about 20 minutes, or until carrots are very tender when pierced with a fork.
+Add entire can of coconut cream (or skimmed coconut cream) and stir to disperse.

-Using a blender (a high speed blender like a Vitamix will create the best texture) or food processor, blend soup until smooth, then pour back into the pot you cooked the soup in.
-Over medium heat, heat soup until hot.
+Using a blender (a high speed blender like a Vitamix will create the best texture) or food processor, blend soup until smooth.
 If you'd prefer the soup to be a little thinner, add a few tablespoons of water or broth.
 Taste for seasoning, adding more salt and ground pepper as needed.
-Serve topped with fresh cilantro and chili flakes if desired.
+Serve topped with fresh herbs of your choice and chili flakes if desired.
 This soup freezes well.

 Recent Posts